manishbroking/Simon-Game/README.md

 # What is this

-this is game based on simon game
+this is game based on simon game.